The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 |Elective Subject(s)||Minimum Level|

-- These programmes will consider Other Language subjects at Grade E or above as unspecified elective subject.
+b.
+Other Language subjects at Grade E or above

 The two degrees complement each other.
 The Major (Geography, History or Sociology) provides a solid foundation for the "pedagogical knowledge" that any subject teacher will need.
 The education degree develops students into competent teachers of PSHE subjects.
 Despite the tight study schedule and compact curriculum, students could still make use of credit units under "university electives" to pursue a minor (e.g. psychology, economics, Chinese).